useperform/perform/docs/tutorial/bikes.rst

 * ``model`` - `string`
 * ``description`` - `text`

-When prompted, declare a manyToOne doctrine relationship to ``PerformMediaBundle:File``, which we'll use to show a picture of each bike.

 Now update the database schema to create a new table for the entity:

 .. code-block:: bash